stevemclaugh/csv-flask/README.md

      flask run --host=0.0.0.0 --port=80

-#### Or uncomment and use this command to keep the dynamic site running after you close your terminal window.
+#### Or use this command to keep the site running after you close your shell session.

-     #nohup flask run --host=0.0.0.0 --port=80
+     nohup flask run --host=0.0.0.0 --port=80

 #### That's it!
 If you made it through without errors, the site should be up and running.